 Here are a few common ways to optimize your wireless network speed.

 The placement of your router, or your Wireless Gateway 1 (model number TG852G, TG862G, SMCD3DNV or TC8305C) or Wireless Gateway 2 (model number DPC3939), can affect the signal and speed of your connection.
-Find out how to best position your router or learn more about setting up your home network.
+For information on home networking and how to set up a home network, see What is Home Networking?.
+For information on how to troubleshoot your signal, including how to best position your router, see Troubleshooting Your Wireless Network Signal.

 Upgrading Your Modem